 - Preheat oven to 350 F (177 C, Gas number 4) and place rack in the middle of the oven.

 - Cut the rhubarb on the bias into long thin slices.
-(Instead of simply cutting straight across the stalk, turn your knife 45 degrees so that it makes a diagonal cut.)
-Continue cutting along same angle with remaining rhubarb.
-This creates longer slices.244 grams, (2 cups, 8.6 ounces) rhubarb
+Instead of cutting straight across stalk, turn your knife 45 degrees so that it makes a diagonal cut.
+Continue cutting along same angle with remaining rhubarb.244 grams, (2 cups, 8.6 ounces) rhubarb

 - Place the rhubarb stalks onto the frangipane filling in a decorative pattern, pressing down gently.
 For this tart, I used four rhubarb slices for each square to make a square basket parquet pattern, also known as parquet mosaique.
-If you do a Google image search for visuals of either of these terms and also look at the photos I've included here, you'll get a sense of the pattern.
+Refer to process photos for guidance.

 - As your pattern nears the edges of the tart, trim the rhubarb slices to fit the remaining space on top of the frangipane filling so that the rhubarb stays within the tart border.